kry008/pterodactyl-io-ARM-eggs/software/visual-studio-code-server/README.md

     * If you want to create something that can be accessed from the internet then you need correspondingly more ports
 1. __Minimum 300 MB RAM__
     * If you want more plugins, you will need more RAM
+    * If you want to make some NodeJS app you will need more than 500 MB RAM
 1. Disk space: depending on the size of files, minimmum 500 MB

 ## What is it